BlinkyStitt/dockerfile-zcash/README.md

     cd dockerfile-zcash
     rocker-compose run
     ```

-4. Use zcash-cli without having to type a bunch of docker things:
+4. Watch the logs:

     ```bash
+    docker logs -f zcash.mainnet
+    ```
+5. Once the params have finished downloading and the daemon has started, using zcash-cli is easy:

+    ```bash
     ./bin/zcash-cli help
     ```
-5. Watch the logs:
+6. Back up your wallet!

     ```bash
-    docker logs -f zcash.mainnet
+    cp ./data/mainnet/wallet.dat /backups/somewhere/safe
     ```

+IMPORTANT!
+The wallet encryption feature is disabled in zcashd so be careful!

 # Doing more